Integration & Unit Testing

 Test Ordering

 In the above example, tests are ordered by annotating the test-method with the [Priority(n)] attribute.
-Test-methods that don't have an attribute decoration would most likely be executed in alphabetical order.
-XUnit.Priority package is used to provide the ordering functionality.
+Test-methods that don't have an attribute decoration are executed after the ordered tests, while ordered tests are always executed first.

 HttpClient Configuration